 - Glaze, Glaze and more Glaze.
 Oh, just let me lick the spoon already!

-Okay #5 really applies to any donut or doughnut, especially these Cinnamon Glazed Whole Wheat Mini Pumpkin Donuts.
+Okay, #5 really applies to any donut or doughnut, especially these Cinnamon Glazed Whole Wheat Mini Pumpkin Donuts.

 Hungry yet?
-Great, grab your donut pan and let’s get to baking up some Raspberry Coconut Donuts.
+Grab your donut pan and let’s get to baking up some Raspberry Coconut Donuts.

-- 1/4 cup coconut sugar
+- 1/4 cup Unsweetened Finely Shredded Coconut

-- 3/4 teaspoon baking powder
+- 3/4 teaspoon Baking Powder

-- 1/8 teaspoon baking soda
+- 1/8 teaspoon Baking Soda

-- 1/4 teaspoon fine grain salt
+- 1/4 teaspoon Fine Sea Salt

-- 2 tablespoons raspberry jam or preserves
+- 2 tablespoons raspberry preserves or jam

 - 1/2 cup finely shredded unsweetened coconut

 Make The Donuts

 - Adjust cooking rack to the middle position and preheat your oven to 400°F. If using a toaster oven select the BAKE setting.